 How do students with learning differences fare on the SAT and ACT?
 Both the SAT and ACT have policies for extending the time allowed for tests for students with professionally diagnosed and documented learning differences.
 Students wishing to request testing accommodations should be aware that this is a complicated process and takes time.
 Allow at least 2 months for this process and see us for more details.
 On the SAT, a student who receives an extended time accommodation must remain within the bounds of each discrete section until the time allocated for the section has expired.
 The ACT, by contrast, allows students with extended time to navigate sections at their discretion, self-pacing according to their needs.
 Accommodations for the SAT are valid for multiple sittings while accommodations for the ACT must be requested for each individual sitting.
 Please note that accommodations are not approved for students on the basis of limited English language proficiency.

 Can I pick my universities by the median SAT scores of their accepted students?
-Your very average SAT reading scores and average SAT math scores might each individually fall within the range of acceptance for a particular university.
+Your very average SAT reading and math scores averages SAT might each individually fall within the range of acceptance for a particular university.
 However, it would be an error to look at the given statistics to infer what the 75th percentile level is for composite scores, because often among admitted students at a given university, the low math scorers are high critical reading scorers, or the other way around.

 How many times per year are the tests offered?
 The SAT or SAT Subject Tests are offered six times per year internationally: October, November, December, January, May, and June.
 An additional March session is offered in the U.S. only.
 In August, 2017, the SAT will be adding an August test date.
 Refer to the College Board website to see which tests (SAT or SAT Subject Tests and which subject test options) are offered during each test date.
 The ACT is offered six times per year: September, October, December, February, April, and June.
 Please note that not all test centers offer the ACT on all six dates.